 Our Share Trading Procedure provides guidance to directors, officers and employees in relation to their trading in securities.

 We have reporting mechanisms in place for directors, employees and contractors to report activity that they suspect is illegal, unethical or breaches the Code of Conduct.
 These reporting mechanisms are outlined in the Code of Conduct and applicable procedures.

 Principle 4: Safeguard integrity in financial reporting

-The Audit and Risk Committee is also the primary point of reference for CS Energy’s external auditor, the Auditor-General of Queensland.
+The Audit and Finance Committee is also the primary point of reference for CS Energy’s external auditor, the Auditor-General of Queensland.
 The Committee accepts reports from Deloitte (as delegated contract auditor to the Queensland Audit Office) and overseas progress on implementing recommendations from those reports.

 CS Energy’s assurance function provides independent, objective assurance to the Board and brings a systematic and disciplined approach to reviewing, evaluating and continuously improving the effectiveness of the company’s governance, risk management and internal controls.